hedgenull/cobalt/README.md

 It has fairly simple syntax and is similar to Basic/Visual Basic but with some C/Java elements.
 Skeedge# transpiles to Python code.

-Here's some example code (the syntax is close to PHP so that's what the highlighting is):
+Here's some example code (the syntax is close to PHP's so that's what the highlighting is):
 ```php
 # All code must be included in a 'Module'.
 Module {